 If like me, you’ve never been to the UK but want to make the best of your week long visit, I’ve got you covered.
 Today I’m sharing my travel guide – two days in London.
-Soon I’ll be sharing a couple more posts highlighting my two other UK destinations – Bath and Edinburgh.
-So stay tuned!
+To learn more on my two other UK destinations, click Bath, Edinburgh and Edinburgh Castle.

 London is a big metropolitan city with lots to see and do.
 The following itinerary includes both iconic and not so iconic sights that a first time visitor can enjoy and easily squeeze into two days in London.
 First, here are a few things you’ll want to make sure to pack.

 Warm, comfortable clothing and shoes – I was there late April, early May and temperatures went from the 40s at night to 50/60s during the day.
 Luckily I never got rained out, but I was always prepared with my hoodie jacket, shades, scarf, umbrella, and crossbody purse.
 I also walked an average of 10-14 miles a day, so comfortable walking shoes are a must.
 Thank goodness for my uber comfy boots and tennis shoes.

 Power Adapter – Unless you’re traveling from a place that already uses a three pin plug, you’ll more than likely need a Type G plug adapter like this one, a hub to connect all your mobile devices, and a portable charger to make sure you don’t miss a thing.